Textbooks, Course Materials and eReserves for Students

 - Borrow your textbook from the library

 - Place a hold - you have 24 hours after you receive email notification it's ready for pickup

-- Pick up your textbook at the Technology Support Desk - bring your Student ID card
+- Pick up your textbook at our Library Takeout pickup location (7-292) during Library Takeout hours - bring your Student ID Card

 - Return your textbook - you have 24 hours to return the textbook to the Library